pybricks/pybricks-api/doc/main/robotics.rst

         The :meth:`done` and :meth:`stalled` methods have been moved.

+.. pybricks-requirements:: gyro

+.. class:: GyroDriveBase

+    This class works just like the :class:`DriveBase`, but it uses the hub's built-in gyroscope to drive straight and turn more accurately.

+    If your hub is not mounted flat in your robot, make sure to specify the ``top_side`` and ``front_side`` parameters when you initialize the :class:`PrimeHub() <pybricks.hubs.PrimeHub>`,
+    :class:`InventorHub() <pybricks.hubs.PrimeHub>`,
+    :class:`EssentialHub() <pybricks.hubs.EssentialHub>`, or
+    :class:`TechnicHub() <pybricks.hubs.TechnicHub>`.
+This way your robot
+    knows which rotation to measure when turning.

+    The gyro in each hub is a bit different, which can cause it to be a few degrees off for big turns, or many small turns in the same direction.
+For example, you may need to use :meth:`turn(357) <pybricks.robotics.DriveBase.turn>` or
+    :meth:`turn(362) <pybricks.robotics.DriveBase.turn>`
+    on your robot to make a full turn.

+    By default, this class tries to maintain the robot's position after a move completes.
+This means the wheels will spin if you pick the robot up, in an effort to maintain its heading angle.
+To avoid this, you can choose ``then=Stop.COAST`` in your last
+    :meth:`straight <pybricks.robotics.DriveBase.straight>`,
+    :meth:`turn <pybricks.robotics.DriveBase.turn>`, or
+    :meth:`curve <pybricks.robotics.DriveBase.curve>` command.

 Examples
 -------------------

 Driving straight and turning in place
 **********************************************

+The following program shows the basics of driving and turning.

+To use the built-in gyro, just replace the two occurences of :class:`DriveBase` with :class:`GyroDriveBase`.

 .. literalinclude::
     ../../examples/pup/robotics/drivebase_basics.py